What Is Conduent?

-Conduent, or Conduent Education Services, was a student loan servicing company owned by Conduent Incorporated, and formerly operated as ACS Education Services, which was owned by Xerox (yes, the paper and printer company).
+Today, Conduent's student loans business is no longer in operation.
+All Conduent student loans that were previously serviced have been transferred to other services.
+Conduent—or Conduent Education Services—was a student loan servicing company.
+The company was owned by Conduent Incorporated, and formerly operated as ACS Education Services, which was owned by Xerox (yes, the paper and printer company).

 If you’re a borrower who had student loans in the past that were owned or serviced by ACS or Conduent, you might be confused by this news.
 What happened?
 What does this mean for you, and where did your student loans end up?
 Who do you pay?

 Here’s the history behind the shutdown of its student loan services, how the shutdown affects you, and what happened to your student debt.
 Here’s what you should know about Conduent Education through the years and today.